tomhrr/cosh/doc/all.md

 `range` takes an integer and returns a generator over the integers from zero to that integer, minus one.

+`avg` takes a generator and returns the average of the values in that generator.

 `to-function` takes a callable string (e.g. a function name) and converts it into a function object.
 Using `funcall` on the function object will then be quicker than using it on the original string.